AI That Improves Itself: Autoresearch Meets Claude Code

 Nick Saraev's Claude Code skills work about 70% of the time.
 The other 30%?
 "A bag of rocks," he says.
 So he built a system that fixes them while he sleeps.

-The technique comes from Andrej Karpathy, former founding member of OpenAI and head of AI at Tesla, who released an "autoresearch" framework on GitHub last week.
+The technique comes from Andrej Karpathy, former founding member of OpenAI and head of AI /article/karpathy-autoresearch-ai-that-optimizes-itself at Tesla, who released an "autoresearch" framework on GitHub last week.
 Originally designed to optimize machine learning model training, Saraev adapted it to do something more immediately practical: make AI prompts better through automated trial and error.

 The concept is straightforward.
 You give an AI system three things: a measurable objective (like "generate diagrams with legible text"), an automated way to test results, and permission to modify its own instructions.
 Then you let it run.
 The system generates outputs, evaluates them against your criteria, tweaks the prompt, and repeats—hundreds of times if necessary—until it hits your target.